-The Company has applied the exemption detailed in FRS 102 Section 7.1A, electing to exclude the Cash Flow Statement for the year ended 30 September 2018.
+The Company has applied the exemption detailed in FRS 102 Section 7.1A, electing to exclude the Cash Flow Statement for the year ended 30 September 2019.

 The principal accounting policies detailed below have been applied consistently throughout the period.
-As detailed on page 32, the Directors consider that it is appropriate for the Financial Statements to be prepared on a going concern basis, being a period of at least twelve months from the date these Financial Statements were approved.
+As detailed in the Directors' Report on page 36, the Directors consider that it is appropriate for the Financial Statements to be prepared on a going concern basis, being a period of at least twelve months from the date these Financial Statements were approved.